Individual Sensitivity Preprocessing for Data Privacy: Introduction

 Later work considered partitioning the database universe into well-behaved and outlying databases.
 Propose-Test-Release defined this partition with respect to local sensitivity and gave accurate outputs only on databases that were sufficiently far from outliers \cite{DL09}.
 Propose-Test-Release avoided some of the information leakage issues by outputting $\textsc{Null}$ for any outlying database, and gave efficient implementations for a variety of important functions.
 The Lipschitz extension framework instead partitioned according to global sensitivity, by identifying a subset of the data universe where the given function had small global sensitivity.
 On this subset, the function of interest is simply a Lipschitz function with the constant defined as the small global sensitivity \cite{KKRS13,BBDO13,RS16}.
 Extending the Lipschitz function to the remaining data universe achieves a function with small global sensitivity that is identical to the original function on the well-behaved databases.
 Applying any differential privacy algorithm to this Lipschitz function will allow for the use of a much smaller global sensitivity input and will achieve high accuracy on the well-behaved databases.

 In this work, we introduce a Sensitivity-Preprocessing framework that will similarly approximate a given function with a sensitivity bounded function, which we call the Sensitivity-Preprocessing Function.
 Our Sensitivity-Preprocessing Function will take advantage of the specific metric space structure of the data universe to give a more constructive approach.
 At a high-level, while Lipschitz extensions are initialized with a well-behaved subset of the data universe, our algorithm will find this well-behaved subset as it constructs the \sensitivity.
 As a result, our procedure will be much more localized and can always give an exponential-time construction even in the most general setting, whereas Lipschitz extensions can often be uncomputable.

-Furthermore, our \sensitivity~only requires a simple recursive construction that is more conducive to efficient implementation, which we achieve for important statistical functions such as mean and variance.
-For these functions, we allow the inputs for these functions to be unbounded, which implies unbounded local sensitivity for all databases, since it is a worst-case metric over an infinite set.
-Our construction takes advantage of further localization properties to handle this unbounded sensitivity setting.
-In addition, similar to smooth sensitivity, we can achieve optimality and NP-hardness guarantees for accuracy in this generalized setting under reasonable metrics of optimality.
+In addition, similar to smooth sensitivity, we achieve optimality and NP-hardness guarantees for accuracy in this generalized setting under several reasonable metrics of optimality.